cypress-io/github-action/README.md

 ### Publish tests summary

 Sometimes you want to publish the tests summary to the pull request even though the current runtime environment does not support job summaries.
-For example, you are runing your Cypress tests using a matrix and you want to retrieve the tests summary for each matrix job.
+For example, a user running Cypress tests using a matrix and wanting to retrieve the tests summary for each matrix job.

 ```yml
 name: info